nullobject/joshbassett/source/2017/make-it-rein.html.md

 rather than at the application-level, is a more robust way of ensuring your data stays sane.

-If you consider your database to be the "single source of truth", then you can't rely on your application to enforce the validity of your data.
+If you consider your database to be the 'single source of truth', then you can't rely on your application to enforce the validity of your data.
 There are myriad possibilities for your application can drop the ball on your data
 integrity: bugs in your application code, bugs in third-party libraries,